brian-ogrady/astradb-multivector/src/astra_multivector/late_interaction/README.md

     # Index documents
     doc_id = await pipeline.index_document(
-        content="This is a sample document for testing late interaction retrieval.", metadata={"source": "example", "category": "test"}
+        content="This is a sample document for testing late interaction retrieval."
     )

     # Search for similar documents